The best 4th of July sales to shop ahead of the holiday | CNN Underscored

 - Cocoon by Sealy: Save 35% on the Chill Mattress, plus get free pillows and sheets.

-- Crate and Barrel: Get early access on the brand’s 4th of July sale with up to 50% all clearance now.
+- Crate and Barrel: Get early access to the brand’s Fourth of July sale with up to 50% all clearance now.

 - Dick’s Sporting Goods: Tons of gear is on sale for the holiday, including Hydro Flask products, bikes, camping gear and more.